Tyendinaga Mohawk Territory: 18th century

 During much of the eighteenth century, the land that would later become the Tyendinaga Mohawk Territory was populated by the Mississauga.
-Beginning in 1784, the territory was settled by Mohawk who had been displaced from their home in Fort Hunter, New York by the victory of the United States in the American Revolutionary War.
+Beginning in 1784, the territory was settled by Mohaws who left their home in Fort Hunter, New York due to the victory of the American colonists in the American Revolutionary War, as they had been allied with the British.
 The British ceded all their territory in the Thirteen Colonies east of the Mississippi River to the United States, including that of the Iroquois, after the colonies gained independence.
 Four of the six Iroquois nations had been largely allied with the British.

 The chief of the Fort Hunter Mohawk was John Deserontyon, a Loyalist Captain who had fought alongside British forces during the war.^{:11} At first, Deserontyon faced criticism for his chosen site of relocation from fellow chief Joseph Brant (who preferred to settle in the valley of the Grand River).
 It was also opposed by British colonial officials Frederick Haldimand and Sir John Johnson, Superintendent of Indian Affairs, who had been placed in charge of managing the resettlement.
 The Crown had originally reserved this land for resettlement of Loyalists by the Crawford Purchase of 1783.
 The Crown did grant part of this land to the Mohawk along the Bay of Quinte.
 On May 22, 1784, about 20 Mohawk families, comprising a total of 100-125 individuals, arrived in the area after canoeing from Lachine, Quebec.
 The landing of these first families is commemorated annually with a re-enactment and a thanksgiving for their safe arrival.